IASLonline

 • where-next.com

-• Torre, Roxana: Personal World Map, 2005: On a world map presenting the continents as grey areas it is possible to relocate capital cities of the world into the center of the map via clicks on the localizations´ yellow marks.
+• Roxana Torre: Personal World Map, 2005: On a world map presenting the continents as grey areas it is possible to relocate capital cities of the world into the center of the map via clicks on the localizations´ yellow marks.
 On the top of the map appears a list for the choice of the flight duration and the tickets´ prizes.
 The results are presented in the form of maps with concentric circles indicating the distances of accessible places ("anamorphic mapping").
 It is possible to choose time or money as parameters of the circles, too.
 If the accessible places are contacted with the cursor then the ticket´s prize and the flight´s duration appear (Flash, Python.
 6/2007).

 • Personal World Map